Bridges to the Baccalaureate

 The following May, you will attend the Virginia Academy of Science annual meeting.
 There will be additional activities throughout the academic year.

 Summer Session 2: Mentored Research Experience + Career Counseling

 This summer you will work on your own mentored research project with a VCU scientist, receive one-on-one academic advice and career counseling, and attend research seminars.
 You also will serve as big brothers and sisters to the first-year DTG Scholars.

 The summer culminates with a poster session and closing ceremony.

 The following fall, you will present a poster on your research at a national scientific conference with other DTG Scholars.
 Financial support will be provided.

 If this sounds like an exciting opportunity, we encourage you to apply!

-The final application must include a completed application form, a transcript, and two letters of recommendation.
+The final application must include a completed application form, an unofficial transcript, and two letters of recommendation.
 Please refer to the application form for more detailed information about how the application form, transcript, and letters of recommendation should be submitted.